WebAssembly/design/Rationale.md

 be the case with C++ undefined behavior.

-As WebAssembly gets implemented and tested with multiple languages on multiple architectures there may be a need to revisit some of the decisions:
+As WebAssembly gets implemented and tested with multiple languages on multiple architectures we may revisit some of the design decisions:

-* When all relevant hardware implement features the same way then there's no need to add nondeterminism to WebAssembly when realistically there's only one mapping from WebAssembly expression to ISA-specific operators.
-One such example is floating-point: at a high-level most basic instructions follow IEEE-754 semantics, it is therefore not necessary to specify WebAssembly's floating-point operators differently from IEEE-754.
+* When all relevant hardware implements an operation the same way, there's no need for nondeterminism in WebAssembly semantics.
+One such example is floating-point: at a high-level most operators follow IEEE-754 semantics, it is therefore not necessary to specify WebAssembly's floating-point operators differently from IEEE-754.
 * When different languages have different expectations then it's unfortunate if